Paola62010/hangman/README.md

 ### Deploying to Heroku

-To deply to Heroku follow these steps:
+To deploy to Heroku follow these steps:

 1. Log into [Heroku](https://dashboard.heroku.com/apps) and locate the "New" button, on the top right end side of your dashboard page.
 2. Click on "Create new app", select your region and pick a name for your project.